Our Vision

 More pristine than before

 Every year in Australia approximately 130,000 tonnes of plastic leaks into marine ecosystems.
 Even the remotest corners of the earth are beginning to accrue small amounts of plastic waste.
-We have equipped our kayaks with storage, so that any microplastics we find along the way can be collected and disposed of appropriately.
+We have equipped our kayaks with storage, so that any plastics we find along the way can be collected and disposed of appropriately.
 This leaves our destinations cleaner than before we arrive.

 Inclusivity